PintoGideon/notes/Linux/Advanced.md

 ### Pseudo File System

 - A regular file system is a method of laying out files and folder on a physical hard disk
-- A pseudi file system that does not exist on a physical hard disk.
+- A pseudo file system does not exist on a physical hard disk.
 Only exists in RAM while system is running

 -Two primary pseudo file system locations in Linux
 a. /proc - Contains information about the processes running on a system.